 Mushrooms popping up in your mulch are a sure sign of fungus making itself at home in your garden.
 This, too, is beneficial to the garden as it introduces more plant diversity, nutrient-producing mycelium (sort of like mushroom roots), and more organic matter.

 If you want to learn more about fungus and mold in mulch, Penn State has a helpful guide that you can reference.

 If you happen to have bags of mulch sitting around, this is one instance where the mulch might have gone bad.
 If you open the bag and the mulch is slimy or sour or sulfuric smelling, then there is most likely too much moisture trapped inside the bag as the compost decomposes.

-This mulch can still be used, but it needs to dry out before you put it on your garden beds to avoid harming your plants.
+This mulch can still be used, but it needs to dry before putting it on your garden beds to avoid harming your plants.
 To do so, spread the mulch out in a thin layer on top of a tarp or piece of plastic.
 This will make it easy to drag over to your garden beds when it’s ready.

 Leave the mulch spread out for a few days.
-If it gets rained on, that’s okay, since it’s more or less rinsing the mulch for you.
-Let it continue to dry out until it no longer smells sour, then apply it to your garden bed like normal.
+If it gets rained on, that’s okay since it’s more or less rinsing the mulch for you.
+Let it continue drying out until it no longer smells sour, then apply it to your garden bed as usual.